thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 This option can be highly desirable if you want to be in complete control yourself, as this allows you to roll this policy out in your own rings/waves.
 This option also should not require for you to send diagnostic data to Microsoft.

->**UPDATE, 4th of September 2025**: Per Larsen has created a Remediation to check if the updated certs are already on your device, and if not, they will be flagged as "With Issue".
-You can find it [here](https://github.com/pelarsen/Remediation-Scripts/blob/main/SecureBootCheck.ps1)
+>**UPDATE, 19th of November 2025**: I have created a remediation you can use to check your devices are running with the updated cert.
+You can find it [here](https://github.com/thisisevilevil/IntunePublic/blob/main/Remediations/Check%20SecureBoot%20Certificates/Detect-SecureBootCerts.ps1).
+Deploys as 64-bit in system context.

 ## Wrapping up